Using your subject: Dentistry

 CV advice

 When applying for Vocational Training and beyond, you may be required to submit a CV.
 Even if you’re not asked for a CV when applying for a job, preparing and keeping a CV up-to-date is an excellent way of keeping track of your career and achievements.
-You may find it useful to have a CV when applying for work experiences, searching for part-time work, applying for electives or taking advantage of opportunities to shadow clinicians etc. The BDA has information about creating a Dental CV including an Example CV.
-You can also browse our CVs page.
+You may find it useful to have a CV when applying for work experiences, searching for part-time work, applying for electives or taking advantage of opportunities to shadow clinicians etc. The BDA has information about creating a dental CV in its Career Guide (available for Student BDA members only) or browse our CVs page for examples.

 Develop your skills